MatBingo/MatBingo/README.md

 ## I'm Matheus, a Brazilian guy that love codes.

-- 📚 I’m currently learning everything C# and Java
+- 📚 I’m currently learning C# and Java
 - 💪🏼 Future Goals: Understand better how to code and start my first program all by myself.
 - ⚡ Some random thing: I'm really into games.